 long as I can."

-"I do things that distract me from remembering the incident."
-They keep themselves busy in order to distract themselves effectively "I really want to forget the harassment that I encountered."
-They decide not to think of the incident/s with the aim to forget it "I focused on my career modeling."
-They keep themselves busy in order to distract themselves effectively Participant 4 "I just try to forget all of it so I can move on."
-They decide not to think of the incident/s with the aim to forget it Participant 5 "I just sleep because it's the only thing that keeps me from thinking about the incident."
-They keep themselves busy in order to distract themselves effectively
+"I do things that distract me from They keep themselves busy in order to

+remembering the distract themselves

+incident." effectively

+They decide not to

+"I really want to think of the incident/s

+forget the harassment with the aim to forget

+that I encountered." it

+"I focused on my They keep themselves

+career modeling." busy in order to

+distract themselves

+effectively

+They decide not to

+"I just try to forget all think of the incident/s

+of it so I can move with the aim to forget

+Participant 4 on." it

+They keep themselves

+"I just sleep because busy in order to

+it's the only thing that distract themselves

+Danti da 5 keeps me from effectively

+Participant 5 thinking about the

+incident."